 Ph.D.
 Cohort Entering 2008

 - Jim Baxter has a B.A. in English from Guilford College (1975).
 More recently, he earned two degrees from Syracuse University’s Newhouse School: an M.A. in Magazine, Newspaper and Online Journalism (2007) and a M.S. in New Media (2008).
 He has worked as a copywriter and media buyer for an advertising agency (1977-1980), as a writer and designer for an alternative newsweekly (Spectator, 1980-1985) and at a competing alternative newsweekly (The Independent, 1985-86 and free-lance).
 Jim began a biweekly gay/lesbian community newspaper in North Carolina in 1979 (The Front Page), and continued as publisher and editor until 2006.
 In addition, from 1986-2006, he was manager and later buyer for a local gay/lesbian bookstore.
-His interests include First Amendment issues and how the press covers them; the LGBT community and its press, and the history of early broadcasting (radio and television).
-For more information, please visit www.jimbaxter.net.
+His interests include First Amendment issues and how the press covers them; the LGBT community and its press, and the history of early broadcasting (radio and television). www.jimbaxter.net.

 - EunRyung Chong worked for the Dong-A Ilbo, the oldest newspaper in Korea for 17 years as a reporter and editor until 2007.
 She had mainly covered socio-cultural issues internationally as well as domestically.
 In 2000-2001, she won the Knight-Wallace Journalism Fellowship at University of Michigan.
 During the fellowship year, she conducted independent research observing editorial conflict and cooperation between the print and online staff at The New York Times newsroom and its online operation.
 She received her MA in journalism from Yonsei University in Korea in 2007; her BA is in anthropology from Seoul National University.
 Her master’s thesis focused on Korean newspaper reporters’ attitudes toward political diversity of opinion.
 Now she is interested in online public sphere as a potential reservoir of deliberate democracy, interrelation between online discourse and socio-political involving and journalism ethics.